microsoft/code-with-engineering-playbook/code-reviews/recipes/Markdown.md

 ## Style Guide

-[CSE](../../CSE.md) developers treat documentation like other source code and follow the same rules and checklists when reviewing documentation as other code.
+[CSE](../../CSE.md) developers treat documentation like other source code and follow the same rules and checklists when reviewing documentation as code.

-Documentation should both use proper markdown syntax to ensure it's properly parsed, and follow good [writing style guidelines](#writing-style) to ensure the document is easy to read and understand.
+Documentation should both use good markdown syntax to ensure it's properly parsed, and follow good [writing style guidelines](#writing-style) to ensure the document is easy to read and understand.

 ## Linting

 Linting tools exist both for verifying proper markdown syntax as well as grammar and proper English language.

-A good setup could include a markdown linter as a PR build check, and grammar tools for use while editing the document.
+A good setup includes a markdown linter used during editing and PR build verification, and a grammar linter used while editing the document.

 ### markdownlint

 [`markdownlint`](https://github.com/markdownlint/markdownlint) is a linter for markdown that verifies markdown syntax, and also enforces rules that make the text more readable.

-It exists as a [ruby gem](https://github.com/markdownlint/markdownlint), an [nmp package](https://github.com/DavidAnson/markdownlint), a [Node.js CLI](https://github.com/igorshubovych/markdownlint-cli) and a [VS Code extension](https://github.com/DavidAnson/vscode-markdownlint).
+It's available as a [ruby gem](https://github.com/markdownlint/markdownlint), an [nmp package](https://github.com/DavidAnson/markdownlint), a [Node.js CLI](https://github.com/igorshubovych/markdownlint-cli) and a [VS Code extension](https://github.com/DavidAnson/vscode-markdownlint).

 Installing the Node.js CLI